NicolasJao/The_Last_Knight/README.md

 # The_Last_Knight
 A text-based RPG Python adventure I made when first learning Python and how to code.
 Super linear.
-1400 lines because it was all before I learned functions existed lol.
+1400 lines of pure inefficiency.
+You can see in the comments how I gradually learned the fundamentals of coding lol.